-You have to pay extra for camera data, but the £20 a year cost is not prohibitive.
-However for us, the six-inch screen is overkill, so we recommend the cheaper, 5-inch Go 5000 over this.
+Camera data, traffic and global map updates are free for life.
+However for us, the six-inch screen is overkill, so we recommend the cheaper, 5-inch Go 5100 over this.
 If you're all about screen real estate, feel free to ignore us on that one.

 4. Garmin nuvi 3490LMT

 Another smartphone-like sat nav offering from Garmin